SideShowBoBGOT/EPAM-project/README.md

 ## Description

-This is the project for EPAM Python [OnlineUA] Autumn course.
 Project represents web application with authentication and managing database of its users, departments and employees.